sharabinth/vault-auto-unseal-gcp-kms/README.md

 One of the Consul servers would become the leader.
 Similarly one of Vault servers would become the Active node and the other node acts as Read Replica.

 ## Vault Secondary Cluster
-2 node cluster is created with each node containing Vault and Consul servers.
+This code is current commented out in the ```Vagrantfile```.
+If uncommented, then a 2 node cluster is created with each node containing Vault and Consul servers.
 The server details are shown below

 ```
 vault-dr1   10.100.2.11